 Excursions down the Western Fjords or a stay on one of the sunny beaches are just two options for explorers booking flights to Norway.
 Take time from voyaging and enjoy the many cultural events that take place in Norway’s capital city and tiny villages.
 Folk dancing, singing and storytelling are just a few of the country’s artistic talents that keep the culture alive and encourage travelers to book flights to Norway.

 Norway is extremely cold in the winter, when temperatures rarely reach over freezing.
 Expect heavy snow and high winds from December through March.
-In the summer, it’s very sunny and temperatures can reach 86 F.
+In the summer, it’s very sunny and temperatures can reach 86 degrees.

 Peak Season: Norway flights are full during the summer months.
 The busiest time of the year to travel to Norway would be in the months of June and August, though Norway flights tend to fill up for May and June as well.
 The Bergen International Festival takes place in May and it is one of the biggest art festivals in the country, so you’ll find flight tickets more expensive.
 Another peak time to book flights to Norway is from November to February where you’ll have a chance to see the spectacular Northern Lights in the North of the country.
 Although different months provide different benefits to viewing them, you’ll need to secure your flight tickets well in advance for the best chance of saving money.

 Once your flight to Norway touches down, you have several options when it comes to traveling around Norway and getting from Norway to other destinations in Scandinavia and Europe.
 From port cities like Oslo, Bergen and Stavanger, ferries leave daily for a number of domestic and international destinations, including Kiel, Germany and Copenhagen, Denmark.
 The largest cities in Norway run on efficient public transportation systems, and Oslo has metro and tram services as well.
 If you’d rather travel by train instead of booking a domestic Norway flight to get from one city to another, you’ll be riding the rails with Norwegian State Railways (NSB), which can also take you as far as the Swedish cities of Stockholm and Malmö.